geotools/geotools/docs/user/unsupported/mbstyle/spec.rst

 ^
 ^

-Returns the result of raising the first input to the power specified by the second.
+Returns the result of raizing the first input to the power specified by the second.

 ::